 If you have a room that you need to divide while reducing the noise transmitted between the space, then an acoustical partition wall is ideal or you.
 These portable walls provide superior sound suppression without sacrificing style.
 Designed with modularity in mind, you can arrange a partition wall in a variety of shapes to create the space that fits your needs.

-These acoustic tiles are mounted onto your wall to control surplus noise in an environment.
+These wall acoustic panels are mounted onto your wall to control surplus noise in an environment.
 Constructed in a multitude of shapes and sizes, you can minimize ambient sounds while maintaining a modern, sleek aesthetic.
 Wall-mounted acoustic panels are ideal for conference rooms, home sound studios, and more.

 If you work in an open-floor office environment with co-workers sharing a long table, then a tri-fold desktop panel can give you the space to work in peace.
 It can be set up on any large flat space to easily provide privacy to employees.
 Once you’re ready to leave, the tri-fold desktop panel packs up for easy storage.